kaisadelmar/mobile-portfolio/README.md

   $> ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
+Copy the public URL ngrok gives you and try running it through PageSpeed Insights.

 Optimizations done:

 * Made style.css inline
-* Minified print.css and added media type
+* Minified print.css with Grunt and added media type
-* Uglified perfmatters.js and made it run asynchronously
+* Uglified perfmatters.js with Grunt and made it run asynchronously
 * Made analytics.js run asynchronously
 * Made web fonts run asynchronously
-* Minified HTML
+* Minified HTML with Grunt
 * Moved all scripts to the bottom of the doc
 * Optimized pizzeria.jpg with imagemagick

+Tools used:

+* Grunt
+* imagemagick

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.

 Optimizations done: